HETFADIA/commands-verilog-perl-moss-cmd-linux/README.md

 Type cmd and write diskmgmt.msc to open disk manager where everything is managed.
 Give some space to free space
 Go ahead and reboot computer on pen drive.
+On rebooting you will install ubuntu linux and then you will have to give space where give about 200gb starting and swap space(used when the earlier space is short) remaining